We’re taking a short break!

 FD2 — Flat Dome LED Illuminators

 Diffuse illumination for flat and low-curvature labels.
-Eliminates gloss hotspots on film and foil labels.
+Clears gloss hotspots on film and foil labels.
 Uniform background for print verification and colour inspection.

 RODER Vision DC6 ring illuminator cylindrical bottle label inspection